-The Obama Administration strategy announced March 27, 2009, as well as the policy announcement of December 1, 2009, emphasizes additional U.S. focus on improving Afghan governance.
+Obama Administration policy, as articulated on March 27, 2009, and December 1, 2009, emphasizes additional U.S. focus on improving Afghan governance.
 The December 1 Obama speech said there would be "no blank check" for the Afghan government if it does not reduce corruption and deliver services.
 In reported conversations with President Karzai before and since his November 19 inauguration, President Obama has told Karzai that he must move decisively against official corruption.
+This emphasis is expressed extensively in the State Department document outlining its policy priorities, entitled: Afghanistan and Pakistan Regional Stabilization Strategy.